Abdob/FRS-Transceiver/README.md

 tuning mode: 0

 # Matching configurations results

-![GitHub Logo](/Diagrams/mathcing_configuration_results)

 The fine receiving issue with CLI is resolved with matching configuration.
 The coarse receiving issue with GRC in dual rx mode is identified:

+![GitHub Logo](/Diagrams/mathcing_configuration_results)

+It is clear that the receiving is missing every other buffer by looking at the plot below.

 ![GitHub Logo](/Diagrams/rx_buffers.jpg)